upxsys/MediaScannerPlugin/README.md

 Usage:
 ------

-Call the `window.MediaScannerPlugin(successCallback, failureCallback, filePath)` method using success and error callbacks and the filePath of the file to be scanned by the MediaScanner:
+Call the `window.MediaScannerPlugin(successCallback, failureCallback)` method by passing in your success and error callbacks:

 ### Example
 ```javascript